 How Often Do Deer Have Twins

 Deer are amazing creatures.
-They are beautiful to look at and their graceful movements make them a joy to watch.
-But did you know that deer also have the ability to have twins?
+They are beautiful to look at, and their graceful movements make them a joy to watch.
+But did you know that deer also can have twins?

 In fact, it’s not uncommon for deer to have twins.
-There are several factors that contribute to how often deer have twins.
+Several factors contribute to how often deer have twins.
 One of the most important factors is the health of the doe.

-A healthy doe is more likely to produce twins than a unhealthy one.
+A healthy doe is more likely to produce twins than an unhealthy one.
 Another important factor is the age of the doe.
 Younger does tend to produce more twins than older ones.